Ranchero-Software/NetNewsWireHelp/pages/mac/5.0/en/updating.markdown

 Manually checking for updates
 -----------------------------

 You may have declined automatic checks for updates or just [read about a great new update](netnewswire-news) and want to download it now.
-You can always check for updates manually by selecting **NetNewsWire → Check for Updates…** from the menu bar.
+You can always check for updates manually by choosing **NetNewsWire → Check for Updates…** from the menu bar.

 If a new update is found, NetNewsWire can download and install it for you.